cedricormond00/RMS/README.md

 [![DOI](https://zenodo.org/badge/630480035.svg)](https://zenodo.org/badge/latestdoi/630480035)
 <!-- badges: end -->

-This project is a remote monitoring system to be used on the [Blue Diversion Autarky Project](https://www.eawag.ch/en/research/humanwelfare/wastewater/projects/autarky/), developed at EAWAG<sup>\[1\]</sup>.
+This project is a remote monitoring system developed for the Water Wall of the [Blue Diversion Autarky Project](https://www.eawag.ch/en/research/humanwelfare/wastewater/projects/autarky/), developed at EAWAG.

-The waterfall, currently only a prototype, requires that an operator come onsite regularly, to monitor the microbial water quality in the clean water tank.
+Insufficiently treated reused water can transmit diseases<sup>\[1\]</sup>.
+It is necessary to ensure that the treated water is microbially safe at all times<sup>\[2\]</sup>.
+To monitor the microbial water quality in the clean water tank, to ensure sufficently high microbial water quality, currently, the operator must perform biweekly, onsite water sampling<sup>\[3\]</sup>.
 This is time-consuming and limits the possibility of performing high-quality field tests.

-This project aims to tackle this challenge by providing a real-time, online microbial water quality monitoring.
-This ensures that the water is of sufficiently high microbial water quality such that the waterwall may be used at no risk for the user.
+This RMS (Remote Monitoring System) project aims to tackle this challenge by providing a real-time, online microbial water quality prediction system.
+This RMS communicates problems to operators (in order to fix the problem) as well as to users (to make sure they are made aware in case the water is unsafe).

-A machine model was developed by XXX link, and implemented here.
-The only parameter is the ORP reading.
+This RMS is an implementation of the machine learning model developed at EAWAG<sup>\[4\]</sup>.
+Currently, the only input parameter is the ORP reading.
 Decision making of water being safe or unsafe is based on a cut-off value found from the trained model.
-For example a XXX and LRT XXX, the ORP value was found to be at.
-For varying values,
+In practice, this value may be set by the operator, according to their needs.

 # User guide